slarmoo/.github/profile/css/introduction/introduction.md

 }
 ```

 The selector `p` selects all paragraph elements in the HTML document.
-The four specified declarations then: 1) change the font to use a san-serif font, 2) increase the font size to be twice as big as the default font, 3) change the text color to be navy, and 4) create a gray shadow for the text.
+The four specified declarations then: 1) change the font to use a sans-serif font, 2) increase the font size to be twice as big as the default font, 3) change the text color to be navy, and 4) create a gray shadow for the text.
 The result looks like this.

 ![CSS simple rule](cssSimpleRule.jpg)